wuqixiaobai/wpsso-plm/readme.txt

 <span style="color:#33cc33">&#x0229b;</span> &nbsp; To provide location information for the content of the current webpage.

 <span style="color:#33cc33">&#x0229b;</span> &nbsp; To provide location information for an Organization, which in turn is related to the content (for example, the content publisher).

-To assign location information to an Organization, you will also need to use the WPSSO ORG extension.
+**To assign location information to an Organization, you will need to use the [WPSSO ORG extension](https://wordpress.org/plugins/wpsso-organization/) along with the WPSSO PLM extension.**

 The Free version of WPSSO PLM can add location information to the main entity (aka the primary Schema type) of a *blog front page*.
 If you're using a *static front page*, or would like to include location information for the content of other posts / pages, you'll need the Pro version.